CCTC-team/monitoring_qr/README.md

 1. Remove the code inserted into `Hooks.php`
 1. Remove the code inserted into `DataEntry.php`

-When a new version of the module becomes available, it should be disable and then re-enable from the Control Center.
+When a new version of the module becomes available, it should be disabled and then re-enabled from the Control Center.
 Failure to do so may result in the module to malfunction.

 #### Set up and module configuration by project ####